 Chapter 7.
-Installing hardware and software for the Enhanced Remote Mirroring option
+Installing hardware and software for the Enhanced Remote Mirroring Option

 This chapter contains the information that you need to install the hardware and software to run the Remote Mirror Option.
 The first section contains the steps that you must complete before you install the hardware and software.
-Next, hardware installation procedures are presented, followed by software installation procedures.
+In the next section, hardware installation procedures are presented, followed by software installation procedures.
 Complete the procedures in this chapter sequentially, from beginning to end.